magnusax/AutoML/README.md

 # Gazer-learn

-As in: > "standing on the shoulders of giants, gazing at the stars"
+> "Standing on the shoulders of giants, gazing at the stars"

-The project aims to develop a customized ML framework, leveraging the power of existing popular libraries. -- Currently tested for python versions `>=3.4`.
+The project aims to develop a customized ML framework, leveraging the power of existing popular libraries.
+Currently tested for python versions `>=3.4`.

 The project is still in its infancy, and only the bare minimum of functionality is present.
-But it is currently -- under active development (conditional on time and energy).
+But it is currently under active development (conditional on time and energy).

 Install will (shortly) be available through the python package index `pip install gazer`.
-The entrance to -- functionality is the **GazerMetaLearner** object:
+The entrance to functionality is the **GazerMetaLearner** object:

 ```python
 from gazer import GazerMetaLearner